 Key trends impacting the market include growing demand for organic, vegan, sugar-free, and gluten-free chocolates.
 With growing awareness about the negative effects of synthetic products on health and the environment, most health-conscious and informed consumers have started using organic products.
 Furthermore, seasonal demand plays an important role in the sales of premium chocolates.
 Various companies launch a wide range of chocolate varieties during occasions like Easter and Christmas.
 For instance, Lindt Teddy, wearing a traditional English Christmas pullover, is still a seasonal top-seller in the United Kingdom.

 Scope of the Report

 Chocolate, extracted from the roasted cacao seeds, is primarily used in confectioneries and bakery products.
-The global chocolate market is segmented by type into white/milk chocolateand dark chocolate.
-By product the market has been segmented into softlines/selflines, countlines, molded chocolates, and other products.
+The global chocolate market is segmented by type into white/milk chocolate and dark chocolate.
+By product type, the market has been segmented into softlines/selflines, countlines, molded chocolates, and other products.
 By distribution channel, the market has been segmented into supermarkets/ hypermarkets, specialist retailers, convenience stores, online channels, and other distribution channels.
 The report also provides an analysis of the emerging and established economies across the global market, including regions like North America, Europe, Asia-Pacific, South America, and Middle East & Africa.
 For each segment, the market sizing and forecasts have been done on the basis of value (in USD million).

 |Milk and White Chocolate|